coders-school/multithreading/module1/07_dangling_reference.en.md

 ___

-## Problem - a dangling reference
+## Dangling reference/pointer

 * <!-- .element: class="fragment fade-in" --> You have to ensure that the thread has correct access to the resources it uses during its lifetime, i.e. something is not deleted sooner.
 This should not be a surprise, because even in a single-threaded application you have to take care of it, otherwise we have Undefined Behavior (UB).
 * <!-- .element: class="fragment fade-in" --> This is the case when the thread is holding pointers or references to local objects and the thread is still alive when we exit the local function.
-* <!-- .element: class="fragment fade-in" --> Copying data to a thread is safe if you are working with small chunks of data that do not require modification.
+* <!-- .element: class="fragment fade-in" --> Copying data to a thread is safe.
 Always prefer copying.
 * <!-- .element: class="fragment fade-in" --> See <a href=https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#cp31-pass-small-amounts-of-data-between-threads-by-value-rather-than-by-reference-or-pointer>C++ Core Guidelines [CP.31]</a>